Disease

 Physical damage

 Rex Begonia leaves grow from a shallow rhizome and have a thin, almost papery texture with none of the toughness of a typical houseplant leaf, so a knock during watering, a water droplet magnified by direct light, or simple contact with a neighboring pot leaves a permanent bruised mark.
-These stay exactly the size and shape they started at.
+These stay exactly the size and shape they started at, which is the fastest way to rule out an active infection.

 Sunburn